 Just because each chair in your salon is filled doesn't mean it will be tomorrow.
 Always have a backup.
 If you have a 10 chair salon, you should have 20 hairdressers.
 If one leaves unexpectedly, you have a back up.
 A few key strategies to consider:

--Don't wait for schools to "send you their best graduates".
+Don't wait for schools to "send you their best graduates".
 You have to go get them.

--Be prepared to help contribute to the school, not just take from it.
+Be prepared to help contribute to the school, not just take from it.

--Involve the entire salon in recruiting new talent.
+Involve the entire salon in recruiting new talent.

-They should all help in creating a warm, welcoming culture to possible new team members.
+Your current salon team should all help in creating a warm, welcoming culture to possible new team members.
 Grow new mentors who are passionate about the industry and the business in which they work.
 They will be your most prized ambassadors when potential employees come to interview.
 They will also be your most valuable asset when making an assesment on whether someone is right for the team or not.